 Debug aiohttp with Smello

 aiohttp is a popular async HTTP client and server framework for Python.
-Smello patches aiohttp.ClientSession._request to capture all outgoing requests made through aiohttp's client.
+Smello injects a native TraceConfig into each client session to capture request lifecycle events, redirects, streaming responses, and connection failures.

 Setup